 Today, Cajamarca is a bustling city and the capital of the Department of Cajamarca in the northern Peruvian Andes.
 With approximately 200,000 inhabitants, the city has markets, hotels, pubs, museums, and restaurants.
 It offers plenty to do on evenings and weekends off!

 Much of the architecture and art seen on the streets of Cajamarca today has its origins in the Colonial Period and its influences in Spanish architecture and design.

 Facade of the Belen Complex in the Cajamarca historic district.

-Participants in the field school will live in the city of Cajamarca during the school.
+Participants in the field school will live in the town of Baños de Inca, located just east of Cajamarca.
 We will live and work in a project house that will act as dormitory, project laboratory, and lounge.